top of page

 Co-occuring ADHD

-An assessment that includes both autism and potential co-occurring ADHD involves a more comprehensive evaluation.
-This is because the diagnosis of ADHD needs to be robustly evidence-based for a public mental health service psychiatrist to approve the prescription of stimulant medication.
+A diagnosis of ADHD needs to be robustly evidence-based for a public mental health service psychiatrist to approve the prescription of stimulant medication.
 A specialised ADHD team within the public service reviews the psychologist's assessment report to make a prescribing decision; they do not meet the client in person.
 Their review process takes several weeks but does not add extra costs for the client.
 A drug test is often requested.
-I cannot garantee that they will approve medication prescribing even if I recommend it.
-The additional work of incorporating a formal ADHD evaluation into the autism assessment usually requires an additional appointment and additional report writing time, which increases the overall cost.

 • Cost: Including both autism and ADHD in the assessment incurs a fee of $2400.